micartey/serizilla/README.md

 ## 📚 Introduction

 This project aims to easily serialize objects to strings and strings to the corresponding objects.
-While Java presents its own features, there are some use cases, e.g. Sharing objects between programming languages ​​or sending objects over the network when normal serialization does not meet the required criteria.
+While Java presents its own features, there are some use cases, e.g. sharing objects between programming languages ​​or sending objects over the network when normal serialization does not meet the required criteria.

 ## 🔗 Build Tools

-To use this porject as a dependency you might want to use a build tool like maven or gradle.
-An easy way for each and every project, is to use [jitpack](https://jitpack.io/#micartey/serializer/main-SNAPSHOT) as it makes it easy to implement and use.
-The following example is for maven specific, as I personally don't use gradle that much.
+To use this project as a dependency you might want to use a build tool like maven or gradle.
+An easy way for each and every project, is to use [jitpack](https://jitpack.io/#micartey/serializer/main-SNAPSHOT) as it makes it easy to implement and use

 ### Maven